Liberated Syndication Inc. (OTCMKTS:LSYN) Short Interest Update

-Liberated Syndication Inc. (OTCMKTS:LSYN) was the recipient of a large growth in short interest in the month of September.
+Liberated Syndication Inc. (OTCMKTS:LSYN) saw a large growth in short interest during the month of September.
 As of September 30th, there was short interest totalling 89,900 shares, a growth of 499.3% from the September 15th total of 15,000 shares.
-Based on an average trading volume of 62,800 shares, the days-to-cover ratio is presently 1.4 days.
+Based on an average trading volume of 62,800 shares, the short-interest ratio is presently 1.4 days.

 Liberated Syndication Company Profile